Table of Contents

 • Description: The user record that was charged the payment, if available.

-These fields cannot be modified or deleted.
+Note: These fields cannot be modified or deleted.

 The Payment table otherwise acts like a normal table.
 You can add additional fields or run scheduled tasks if necessary.
-For example, adding a conditional Fiscal Year field to group your payments in your views.

-Records
+Payments Records

 Connections

-The first time you enable E-Commerce for a table a "Payment" connection field will be created in that table:
+The first time you enable E-Commerce for a table, a "Payment" connection field will be created in that table:

-One-to-one Connections
+One-to-One Connections

-Many-to-one Connections
+Many-to-One Connections

 With a many-to-one connection, any new payments will be added to any existing connected payments.
-This way multiple payments can be connected to the record.
+This way, multiple payments can be connected to the record.

-You can learn more about working with connections here.
+Tip: You can learn more about working with connections here.

 Notes & Troubleshooting

-• When using Stripe, "Customer" information under your Stripe login will only come through if a Live App user has used a saved Payment Method.
-If you need the customer name to come through for every transaction - whether they've used a stored payment method or not - you'll want to use a Text Formula field to combine multiple text fields needed into one description field.
+When using Stripe, "Customer" information under your Stripe login will only come through if a Live App user has used a saved Payment Method.
+If you need the customer name to come through for every transaction, whether they've used a stored payment method or not, you'll want to use a Text Formula field to combine multiple text fields needed into one description field.

 Record Creation

 A payment record can only be created through a payment view submission.
-You can not create records through the Knack builder.
+You can not create payment records through the Knack builder.

 Form Rules